 For our Saturday dinner, I threw together a few things to make this lentil stew that I served over brown rice.
 It’s a basic lentil stew recipe that I make pretty often, but this time I called it the Traffic Light Stew because I used two types of lentils, green and red.
 The Traffic Light was complete with the addition of yellow turmeric.

 The side salad on the side was both delicious and easy to make: I tossed some red leaf lettuce with tomatoes, red onions, avocado, carrots and yellow bell peppers, and squeezed some lemon juice on top.
 Who would have thunk that a simple squeeze of lemon works so well as a salad dressing?!
 It blends the flavors of the veggies and enhances them while not adding any fat or unhealthiness.

-- 1/2 cup green lentils (the basic regular lentils, they are also called brown)
+- 1/2 cup regular green lentils

 - 1/2 cup red lentils

 - 1/2 medium onion, chopped

 - 1 medium carrot, peeled and cubed

 - 1/2 can diced tomatoes, or 1 fresh medium tomato, diced